Berpoul/Augmented-Olfactive-Interface-/README.md

 # Augmented-Olfactive-Interface-
-This project aims at simulating smell diffusion in virtual environment and connect it to an olfactive interface to create immersive virtual reality experiences based on the user's position
+This project aims at simulating smell diffusion in virtual environment and connect it to an olfactive interface to create immersive virtual reality experiences based on the user's position.

+# Olfactive Interface

+The olfactory interface is a wireless and portable scent releaser neckless.
+This device can be composed of one or several releaser modules for different smells.
+This interface can control independently the intensity and the frequency of each scent release.
+Such device offer new immersive experiences in Virtual Reality to push forward Tele-presence technologies

+# Project Overview
+As a way to asses how immersive, olfative interface combined with virtual reality could be, It is interested to study the impact of odors on user's navigation in a virtual environment.

+Hypothesis : Smell improves user's navigation in virtual reality experiences.
+Goal : Getting out of the maze.
+The user will be placed in the middle of the maze \ref{fig:maze}.
+The user needs to find the way to the exit.
+The experiment uses different senses depending on which maze :
+- Maze 1 : Sight
+- Maze 2 : Smell + Sight
+- Maze 3 : Smell

+The time spent and the number of dead end taken are counted.
+A scent will be diffused from the exit and all along the right way.
+The intensity of this smell will vary based on the user's position in the maze : As the user is getting closer to the exit, the intensity of smell released increases.

+## Technical Setup
+### Hardware
+- 4D space : Oculus Quest 2, Cat VR Laptop (Dell xps 9510)
+- Olfactory Interface (Scent diffusion system with driver circuit and Arduino)
+### Software
+- Unity 2020.3.20f1 (Virtual environment)
+- Package Uduino (Connect unity to Arduino